 In 2002, Bündchen started creating her own range of eco-friendly Ipanema sandals, owned by Brazilian footwear brand Grendene, which is reported to have sold up to 25 million pairs each year across 150 countries, with the proceeds from sales channeled into different environmentally focused charities each collection.
 In fact, by 2013, her line comprised more than 60 per cent of Grendene’s annual exports of US$234.8 million – Bündchen clearly knows how to make things sell.

 In September 2017, Bündchen was invited by the UN and French President Emmanuel Macron to speak about deforestation in the Amazon at a meeting of the Global Pact for the Environment.
 “For many years, I didn’t know what my voice was or how to use it, so to be speaking alongside world leaders about a cause I am deeply passionate about is really motivating,” she told Marie Claire of the event.

 Unafraid of calling out those who stand in opposition to her mission, in 2017, Bündchen successfully prompted Brazil’s then-President Michel Temer to rethink his plans to abolish the protected status of a substantial section of the Amazon.

-And just two years later, she made headlines again after Brazil’s agriculture minister, Tereza Cristina Dias, labelled her a “bad Brazilian” for her criticism of the government’s lack of environmental action and climbing deforestation numbers – inferring she was little more than a model without all “the facts”.
+And just two years later, she made headlines again after Brazil’s agriculture minister, Tereza Cristina Dias, labeled her a “bad Brazilian” for her criticism of the government’s lack of environmental action and climbing deforestation numbers – inferring she was little more than a model without all “the facts”.

 Bündchen responded calmly and eloquently, reminding Dias that she had “participated in countless meetings with corporate presidents, universities, scientists, researchers, farmers and environmental organisations, where I was able to exchange information and learn more and more about how to take care of our planet”.